microsoft/fluentui-react-native/packages/components/Chip/SPEC.md

 ### Accessibility

-Basic Chips do not recieve focus and are not accessible on all platforms other than Android.
+Chips recieve focus and are accessible.
+They can be toggled.
 Information about the chip should be added to the element that hosts the Chip through the element's `accessibilityLabel`.